kelcc/jhu-thesis-template/README.md

 =================
 Author: R. Jacob Vogelstein <br>
 Updated by Noah J. Cowan, March 1, 2010 <br>
-Updated by Brian D. Weitzner, April 29, 2014
+Updated by Brian D. Weitzner, April 29, 2014 <br>
+Updated by Kelly C. Chang, June 30, 2016

 This archive is intended to simplify the process of creating a thesis